GeorgiiMakarov/Volumetric-Scene-API/README.md

 DATABASE_URL = os.getenv("DATABASE_URL")
 # Add other configurations as needed (SECRET_KEY, ALGORITHM, ACCESS_TOKEN_EXPIRE_MINUTES)

-Note: It's recommended to use Pydantic BaseSettings for robust configuration management in FastAPI projects, as discussed previously.
-This snippet reflects your provided image. app/db.py
+app/db.py
 Sets up the SQLAlchemy engine and session for database interactions.
 # app/db.py